rhamill1/uber/readme.md

     * Average fare for rate codes 2, 3 and 5 look higher than I would've expected.
     * Since the question says rates are only charged based on distances, $0 and negative fares have been removed in addition to trips with distances of 0.

-* What was the average difference between the driven distance and the haversine distance of the trip?
+* Question 4 - What was the average difference between the driven distance and the haversine distance of the trip?
     * average\_distance\_difference = .900

-* Are there any patterns with tipping over time?
+* Question 5 - Are there any patterns with tipping over time?
 If you find one, please provide a possible explanation!
    #### Process
     * Trips without $0 or negative dollar fares were excludes as were trips with 0 distance.

     * After pivoting data to show average tip per hour per day of week the query results were exported to Excel and high-low conditional formatting was applied.